Quantitative concatenation for polynomial box norms: PET induction scheme

-for some indices $w_{\uu}, w_{j\uu}\in\{0, \ldots, \ell\}$ satisfying the following properties: \begin{enumerate} \item (Coefficients of $\q_1$) $w_{1\uu} = 1$ for all $\uu$. \item (Multilinearity) For each $j$, the polynomial $\bgamma_{1d_{1j}}-\bgamma_{jd_{1j}}$ (the leading coefficient of $\bq_1 - \bq_{j}$ as a polynomial in $z$) is multilinear in $\uh$. \item (Leading coefficients) For each $j$ and $\uu$, the vector $\bbeta_{1(|\uu|+d_{1j})}-\bbeta_{w_{j\uu}(|\uu|+d_{1j})}$ is nonzero only if it is the leading coefficient of $\bp_1-\bp_{w_{j\uu}}$. \end{enumerate} \end{definition} The rationale behind recording the particular properties listed in Definition \ref{D: descendence} is as follows.
-The normality of the family ensures that the progression does not become degenerate\footnote{A degenerate family would be one in which the difference of some two polynomials is independent of $z$; such a family is ``bad'' because successive applications of the Cauchy--Schwarz and van der Corput Inequalities would not allow us to separate the functions corresponding to these polynomials.} and that the polynomial with index $1$ continues to have the highest degree (which is essential for the function originally evaluated at $\bx + \p_1(z)$ not to disappear at an intermediate step of PET).
+\end{example}} The rationale behind recording the particular properties listed in Definition \ref{D: descendence} is as follows.
+The normality of the family ensures that the progression does not become degenerate\footnote{A degenerate family would be one in which the difference of some two polynomials is independent of $z$; such a family is ``bad'' because successive applications of the Cauchy--Schwarz and van der Corput inequalities would not allow us to separate the functions corresponding to these polynomials.} and that the polynomial with index $1$ continues to have the highest degree (which is essential for the function originally evaluated at $\bx + \p_1(z)$ not to disappear at an intermediate step of PET).
 The general form of the polynomials $\bgamma_{ji}$ ensures that the coefficients of the $\q_j$'s and their pairwise differences are bounded multiples of the coefficients of the $\p_j$'s and their differences.
 The property \eqref{i: w_1} guarantees that we do not lose information about the coefficients of $\p_1$ while carrying out PET.
 The multilinearity of the polynomials $\bgamma_{1d_{1j}}-\bgamma_{jd_{1j}}$ given in \eqref{i: multilinear} will be crucial in our concatenation argument since, as we show in Section \ref{S: equidistribution}, bounding the number of solutions to systems of multilinear equations is \textit{much} simpler than obtaining bounds for general systems of polynomial equations.
 Lastly, property \eqref{i: leading coeffs} ensures that the coefficients of $\bgamma_{1d_{1j}}-\bgamma_{jd_{1j}}$ come from only the \textit{leading} coefficients of $\p_1, \p_1-\p_2, \ldots, \p_1-\p_\ell$, and so the end product of PET will not depend on the lower-degree coefficients.

 We note several consequences of Definition \ref{D: descendence}: \begin{enumerate} \item If $\CQ$ descends from $\CP$, then the formulas \eqref{E: q_j} and \eqref{E: gamma_ji} jointly ensure that the polynomials in $\CQ$ cannot have their total degree in $z, h_1, \ldots, h_r$ greater than $d$. \item $\CP$ descends from itself: Since $r=0$, the only choice of $\uu$ is $\underline{0}$, and one can set $w_{j\underline{0}}=j$ and $w_{\underline{0}} = 0$ for each $j\in[\ell]$. \item The multilinearity in \eqref{i: multilinear} tells us that only $\uu$'s in $\{0,1\}^r$ can contribute to $\bgamma_{1d_{1j}}-\bgamma_{jd_{1j}}$, so the multinomial coefficients simplify and we have